StackAndHeap/flexium-mobile/README.md

 ####2.
 Include the bin/FlexiumMobileJavaLib.jar in the Testsuite
 * Copy the jar into a folder in your project (eg: 'libs')
 * Add a depency to the jar

+Note: If you want to run the test on your mobile phone, make sure that it is connected to the same network as your computer

 ####3.
 Write your first test
 note: I used the jUnit test library ([Download](https://github.com/junit-team/junit/wiki/Download-and-Install))